Grigor Dimitrov: 2016: Second US Open fourth round

-2017: Major semifinal, Masters & ATP Finals titles, World No. 3
+2017: Major semifinal, Masters & ATP Finals titles, world No. 3

 Ranked world No. 17, Dimitrov had a flying start to the season in Brisbane, reaching the final by defeating world No. 8, Dominic Thiem in the quarterfinals and then No. 3 and defending champion Milos Raonic in the semifinals.
 In the final he overcame world No. 5, Kei Nishikori, in three sets, winning his first ATP title in nearly three years, his last having been at Queen's Club in 2014.
 Dimitrov next moved on to play in the 2017 Australian Open, where he extended his winning streak further, reaching the semifinals.
 Dimitrov beat 18th seed, Richard Gasquet, in the third round and 11th seed David Goffin in the quarterfinals, before being eliminated by Rafael Nadal in a five-set thriller, which lasted almost five hours, with Dimitrov failing to convert double break points in the fifth set when the score was 4–3 for Dimitrov.
 The match with Nadal was later cited among the top 3 of best Grand Slam matches in 2017.

 In February, Dimitrov competed in the Sofia Open, where he was seeded third.
 The Bulgarian maintained his excellent start to the season, winning his second title of the year on home soil, defeating second seed, David Goffin, in straight sets in the final.
 However, the Belgian managed to grab his first victory over Dimitrov, eliminating him in three sets in the quarterfinals of the Rotterdam Open.

 In March, Dimitrov played in the Indian Wells Masters, losing in three sets to Jack Sock in the third round, after missing four match points.
 The Bulgarian then participated in the Miami Open, but was upset by unseeded Guido Pella in the second round.

-Dimitrov began his clay-court season with a loss to Tommy Robredo in the second round of the Grand Prix Hassan II tournament, for which he received a wild card and was the top seed.
+Dimitrov began his clay-court season with a loss to Tommy Robredo in the second round of the Grand Prix Hassan II tournament, for which he received a wildcard and was the top seed.
 This was followed by another upset at the Monte-Carlo Masters, where Dimitrov was seeded eighth and had a bye into the second round, but lost to qualifier Jan-Lennard Struff.